 I moved to Little Rock for the job but I stayed for the girl.
 This is the second, and perhaps most important, juncture where I needed a plan—for both of us.
 If it was important for me, as an individual, to have a financial plan to support my goals, it was absolutely critical that my wife and I have a detailed, explicit, shared plan for how we would spend, save and invest in order to reach our joint goals.
 And, of course, we made no such plan and there was no mutual agreement on our long-term financial goals.

 We continued to ad lib our way through the birth of our two kids, the construction of a new dream house, a couple of stock market crashes and the ebb and flow of my career.
 As I struggled through my 40s and dealt with the inevitable mid-life crisis, reality set in.
 I was approaching 50 and I was completely burned out.
 I didn’t have a plan.
 I had not reached a “work optional” point.
 I knew I needed a change, but I wasn’t in a financial position to take a leap of faith.

 The end of my story hasn’t been written, but I’ve chosen to follow my heart and not my head.
 I’ve taken the leap of faith.
 A friend recently asked me how I was able to take that leap.
 I told him the key was to not care where I landed.
 Here I am and I’m tremendously excited about the next stage in my life and in my career.
 But, dang, it would have been a lot easier if I’d spent some time planning back in my early 30s.
-If you are young professional in the midst of a significant step up in income—and I’m looking at you 4th year medical residents—talk to a planner.
+If you are young professional in the midst of a significant step up in income—and I’m looking at you new attending physicians—talk to a planner.
 Your 50-year old self will thank you.